Everything You Need to Know About Vaginitis

 Broadly, vaginitis is any inflammation of the vagina.
 The vagina becomes inflamed when the typical balance of yeast and bacteria is disrupted.
 Vaginitis is very common!
 Most women and people with vaginas will get vaginitis at least once on their lives for one reason or another.
 You can get vaginitis at any age, whether or not you’re sexually active.

 Vaginitis also causes irritation of the vulva, so it’s sometimes referred to as vulvovaginitis.
 Some mild vaginitis can resolve itself as your vagina self-corrects, but often you need something to help soothe or restore balance.
-Over-the-counter creams, vaginal suppositories, gels, and sprays can help with itching and discomfort, or your doctor can provide prescriptions to treat infection and vaginitis symptoms.
+Over-the-counter creams, vaginal suppositories, and gels can help with discomfort, or your doctor can provide prescriptions to treat infection and vaginitis symptoms.

 What Causes Vaginitis?